Probabilistic model for Padel games dynamics

-To analyze the rally's statistic, we have proposed a probabilistic model, where the game dynamic is governed by two parameters that control the probability of making a hit and the probability of doing it offensively.
+To analyze the rally's length statistic, we have proposed a probabilistic model, where the game dynamic is governed by two parameters that control the probability of making a hit and the probability of doing it offensively.
 Likewise, a differentiation in the rules was proposed to contemplate the offensive advantage that the team serving the ball has.
 Based on this conceptualization of the game dynamics, we were able to obtain analytically a closed mathematical expression for the probability distribution of the total number of shots in rallies.
 Then, we fit this expression to the data and obtained the parameters that minimize the Jensen-Shannon distance between the empirical and analytical distributions, finding an excellent agreement.
-Our results show that although the game of Padel exhibits a complex dynamics, the underlying mechanisms that govern the dynamics can be mathematically represented as a stochastic process that evolves from simple probabilistic rules, which represents a significant new advance in understanding the dynamics of the game.